 So, we fell in love with the Lotus on our first trip there.
 We have subsequently been back an estimated 8-10 times since that first summer there.
 We have tried a few other places in the interim when we waited too long and the Lotus did not have any vacancies at the last minute.
 We tried The Bahama House, which was pretty good!
 It was a condo type hotel room but the hotel was much larger ( and taller) facility that we ideally like.

 At the tried and true Lotus Inn & Suites.
-The small hotel with the eager to please employees and management team where we have never had anything of the sort happen.
-I was never so happy to see the Lotus.
 Again, there is something to be said when you already know what you are getting for your money versus the unexpected experience.

 The Lotus is only three levels high with around 30ish rooms.
 Most are ocean front and many are suite style.
 I think we have stayed in almost every type of room that they have in the last few years.
 Our favorite by far has been the rooms on the first floor.
 They have a huge patio with an outdoor swing and lounge chairs and a nice sized area that is fenced off.
 This patio opens directly to the pool, fire pit, hot tub and of course the beach.